tterrag1098/WAILAPlugins/README.md

 - Pam's Harvestcraft
   - Adds a growth percentage to tree fruits

+- Railcraft
+  - Fluid inside machines
+  - Locomotive information (steam, heat, charge)
+  - Heat information on coal burning machines
+  - Whether a multiblock is formed or not
+  - Amount of charge in blocks
+  - Engine production rate

 - RedLogic
   - Ported overlay rendering from the Project:Red plugin in WAILA